apache/doris-website/versioned_docs/version-2.1/query-data/udf/java-user-defined-function.md

 ## Writing UDF

 This section mainly introduces how to develop a Java UDF.
 Examples are provided in `samples/doris-demo/java-udf-demo/` for reference.
-Click [here](https://github.com/apache/doris/tree/master/samples/doris-demo/java-udf-demo) to view them.
+Click [here](https://github.com/apache/doris/tree/master/samples/doris-demo/java-udf-demo) to view details.

 When writing a UDF in Java, the main entry point must be the `evaluate` function.
 This is consistent with other engines like Hive.
 In this example, we write an `AddOne` UDF to perform an increment operation on integer inputs.